Products get free shipping over $75, or $6 flat rate across Canada!

 Technically, surgical solutions exist for phymatous rosacea and rhynophyma.
 However, these invasive methods can be considered archaic, now that we have lasers to do the job without any cutting or bleeding.
 Surgery may be needed in extreme cases, though this is rare.

-Apart from what we’ve mentioned, the only other things you can do for rosacea, independent of a doctor’s help, are:
+Apart from the aforementioned solutions, the only other things you can do for rosacea, independent of a doctor’s help, are:

 • Protect yourself from the sun and UV rays.
 This includes wearing a good sunscreen every day, even on cloudy days.
-We recommend an SPF of 30 or higher, reapplied every 2 hours.
 Avoid the sun between 10 a.m. and 3 p.m., and stand in the shade when you can.
 Don’t use tanning beds.

 • Follow a disciplined skin hygiene routine – one that includes the application of high-quality, calming skin care.